|Listen to Prabhaata-rashmih Audio|

 I was speaking to a woman who says she is in distress.
 I said I shall talk.
 Whenever I used to talk, she will not give me an indication that she is hearing.
 So I told her, “Why don’t you say something?
 Hoon or Ji?”
 “Hanji”, she will say.
 Again I will continue to speak four-five words, four-five sentences, no response.
 Again, I asked like that about six times.
 Then I said.
 “I am keeping the telephone down.
 How can I talk to you?”
 This is wonderful Guru Bhakti.
 Guru says that “Let me know that you are listening to me.”
 ‘Han.’
 ‘Do this.
 Do this.’
 ‘Han.’
 ‘Do this.’
 ‘Han.’
 Can they not say?
 So that Guru Bhakti must be there.

 Guru Bhakti will be in one sense attending to the needs of the Guru.
 All people may not do it.
-But at least considering and giving him a good position and whatever he wants, he wishes, if he asks us to do.
+But at least considering and giving him a good position and whatever he wants and wishes, if he asks us to do.
 You know I am carrying on very well only because of one thing.
 I never tell our disciples in the way of anything I want.
 If we start saying we want this, we want that, in order to say that we should know whether they can afford to do it, whether they have the mind to do it, whether they have the Guru Bhakti to do it.
 If I have to judge their Guru Bhakti, they must have free interactions, expressions, their own words, demonstrations etc.

 Unless I know the devotees properly, know what is in their mind, what are their capacities, what is their knowledge, how resourceful they are, are they stingy, are they liberal, how do they part with their resources, are they kind to their relatives, do they talk well, unless we know all these things, how can I take the freedom to say anything?
 So that Guru Bhakti means it is something very, very important.
 If you want to know, what is Guru Bhakti etc. more and more, I think Mā is the best person to tell you.
 Then whatever is further to be heard, I think Nutan Swamiji will very critically analyze and from a knowledge level, intellectual level, he will also speak about it.

 In my life, if I have anything, I have only my Guru Bhakti.
 My Guru Bhakti which started when I first saw my Gurudev, it continues to be the same even now.
 Because of my Guru Bhakti, decades of sadhana were cut into years, and years were reduced to months and months were reduced into days, days were reduced into hours.
 What did I want?
 I want the realization of God.
 Now with the realization, what will a man be like?
-In the matter of his daily habits, interactional habits etc. That also I knew.
+In the matter of his daily habits, interactional habits etc. that also I knew.
 So, I have become a very fully confirmed and blossomed person only because of my Guru Bhakti.

 I have never sought the need to go here, go there, look here, look there etc. I told at one time, my Gurudev, “Baba, I don’t know whether I am your disciple, but you are my Guru, you are my Guru, my personal God.
-Whether I am your disciple, that is for you to say, feel and say”.
+Whether I am your disciple, that is for you to feel and say”.
 Once I told him this.
 So this is what I have to tell you about Guru Bhakti.

 When a person takes deeksha, after the deeksha he must have only Guru Bhakti.
 Every other form of Bhakti should get merged into this and then his idea or intention should be to follow what Guru directs, asking him from time to time whatever necessity is there for him, doubt is there, everything should get clarified and he should become like his Guru.